rubensousa/DpadRecyclerView/docs/migrating_leanback.md

 ## Presenters

-These will still work out of the box with `DpadRecyclerView`, but feel free to use any other RecyclerView framework in case you want to get rid completely of the Leanback library.
+These will still work out of the box with `DpadRecyclerView` since they're just a wrapper over `RecyclerView.Adapter`, but feel free to use any other RecyclerView framework in case you want to get rid completely of the Leanback library.